LaylMH40/Project-1-Carousel-Theatre/README.md

 Remember to use online validators for your languages Testing - Bug section
 Any major bugs etc

+Major bug: all radio buttons on form would coincide so you couldnt pick a date and time, only a date OR time. managed to change around the bootstrap applied IDs and it ened up working when i had personalised them :)

 Using the Nav bar & links in the footer users can navigate to each of the pages, also by clicking on the Carousel theatre heading the user is redirected to the Homepage.